sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db-ll2.md

     ![](./images/create-mluser-temp.png  " ")

-## Task 9: Import the ML model
+## Task 7: Import the ML model

-1. Copy the SQL Developer URL from the browser and paste it in another tab.
-Change the user in the SQL Developer URL from ADMIN to **ml\_user** and hit enter to log in as ML\_USER.
-Copy the URL to a notepad - you will need it later.
+1. Copy the SQL worksheet URL from the browser and paste it in another tab.

     ![](./images/replace-admin.png  " ")

+2. Change the user in the SQL Developer URL from ADMIN to **ml\_user** and press enter to log in as ML\_USER.
+Copy the URL to a text editor, you will need it later.
     ![](./images/ml-user-replaced.png  " ")

-2. Log in as ML\_USER, enter **Username - ML\_USER** and **Password** you created for the ATP Instance.
+3. Log in as ML\_USER, enter **Username - ML\_USER** and **Password** you created for the ATP Instance.
+Click **Sign in**.

     ![](./images/mluser-signin.png  " ")

-3. Dismiss the Help by clicking on the X in the popup.
+4. Dismiss the Help by clicking on the X in the popup.

     ![](./images/close-pop.png " ")

-4. Import your model and ignore the error message.
+5. Import your model by running the following code and ignore the error message.

     ````
     <copy>